shenlin192/My-little-technique/Frontend standard.md

 Feel free to modify or add more rules into the standard.

 This documentation is the standard of coding.
-Remember to read How Wen's UNIVERS GRAPHIQUE, it's our standard of design.
+Remember to read Hao Wen's UNIVERS GRAPHIQUE, it's our standard of design.

 ## HTML